tylim88/FirelordJS/README.md

 ## Upcoming V3

-**Update: We will continue active development on v2, unless we receive sufficient assistance.**
+| **Update: We will continue active development on v2, unless we have more time to works on V3**

-V3 focus on codebase redesign and rewrite with TS 5.0, hopefully with further improved code quality, potential contributors will find it easier to work with.

-Code Quality Improvements:

-- More extensible logics.
-- Simpler logic to fix noticeable lag issue(TS 5.0 performance improvement does help!).
-- Implement latest TS features.
-- Code restructure.
-- Remove trivial APIs.
-- Less wordy and more concise Documentation.
-- All input types be read-only.
-- More tests.

-Other tasks:

-- Enable new undocumented Firestore capability:[in and array-contains-any combination query is now possible](https://github.com/firebase/firebase-js-sdk/issues/7147)
-- Fix in code documentation not working(alternative solution is available, but this might be [TS bug](https://github.com/microsoft/TypeScript/issues/53424))

-### V3 New Features

 - Narrow read type base on query constraint.
 For example `where('a', '==', true)` will narrow the read type of field `a` to `true`, it should be able to narrow down complex case like `where('a.b.c', '==', { d:[{e:1}] })`.
 Expected to support `==` comparator for all types and _possibly_ `!=` comparator for literal type(type filtering for`!=` comparator poses great complexity hence I may not work on it).